-By April 1, the Dean or the Dean's designated academic administrator shall notify each faculty member eligible for promotion or tenure that he or she should file written intent of application for promotion and/or tenure.
+By April 1 (August 15 for second-semester appointments), the Dean or the Dean's designated academic administrator shall notify each faculty member eligible for promotion or tenure that he or she should file written intent of application for promotion and/or tenure.

-By May 1, candidates must respond to the Dean's notice by filing notice of intent to apply for promotion and/or tenure in writing.
+By May 1 (September 1 for second-semester appointments), candidates must respond to the Dean's notice by filing notice of intent to apply for promotion and/or tenure in writing.